Boris Yeltsin circling over Shannon diplomatic incident: Aftermath

 The immediate reaction in Ireland was uniformly negative.
-Yeltsin's problems with alcohol were well-known and the national and international media assumed that he had been too drunk to disembark from the plane (although in 2010 Tatyana Yumasheva, Yeltsin's daughter, suggested that her father had suffered a heart attack on the plane).
-The Irish Times ran a cartoon on its front page the next day which depicted a bottle of vodka bouncing down mobile stairs while an onlooker states "At last a message from President Yeltsin."
+Yeltsin's problems with alcohol were well-known and the national and international media assumed that he had been too drunk to disembark from the plane (although in 2010, Tatyana Yumasheva, Yeltsin's daughter, suggested that her father had suffered a heart attack on the plane).
+The Irish Times ran a cartoon on its front page the next day which depicted a bottle of vodka bouncing down mobile stairs while an onlooker states, "At last a message from President Yeltsin."
 A large photo of Reynolds standing on the runway waiting for Yeltsin was printed on page three.
 The Irish Independent ran a photograph on its front page of Reynolds standing on the tarmac looking at his watch.
 Its editorial page stated, "When a statesman occupying one of the most pivotal positions imaginable neglects basic courtesy and insults his hosts, searching questions must be asked about his fitness to hold office."
 Upon his return to Moscow, Yeltsin stated that he had merely overslept: "I feel excellent.
 I can tell you honestly, I just overslept.
-The security services did not let in the people who were due to wake me - of course I will sort things out and punish them."
-The Irish Press criticized the lack of respect shown to Reynolds and suggested that Yeltsin's excuses be taken with "a large measure of vodka."
+The security services did not let in the people who were due to wake me—of course I will sort things out and punish them."
+The Irish Press criticised the lack of respect shown to Reynolds and suggested that Yeltsin's excuses be taken with "a large measure of vodka."
+Canniffe reported that the Russian deputy chief of protocol, Ilya Barakhvostov, stated that the Russians were "embarrassed by the turn of events."

+Yeltsin wrote to Reynolds on October 4 to express "sincere regret that due to an unfortunate mishap our meeting at Shannon failed to take place."
+He invited Reynolds to visit Russia next year; however, Reynolds resigned as Taoiseach in November 1994.

 Reynolds subsequently claimed that he had used the incident to extract favours from Yeltsin regarding the operation of Aer Rianta International in Russia.
 Maxine David at the University of Surrey supports Reynold's assessment.
 She notes that in the years following the Shannon incident Russian-Irish commercial aviation links strengthened.

 The term "circling over Shannon" briefly became a euphemism in Ireland to describe the condition of a person who has had too much to drink.
 Pat Rabbitte TD suggested that the incident gave a whole new meaning to the concept of Shannon as a refuelling stop.